 By day Liz Johnson is a marketing manager.
 She makes time to write late at night—that’s when she thinks best anyway.
-Liz is the author of seven novels, a New York Times bestselling novella, and a handful of short stories.
-She’s also a two-time ACFW Carol Award finalist.
-She makes her home in Nashville, where she enjoys exploring local music, theater, and making frequent trips to Arizona to dote on her nieces and nephews.
+Liz is the author of more than a dozen novels, a New York Times bestselling novella, and a handful of short stories.
+She’s a Christy Award finalisty and a two-time ACFW Carol Award finalist.
+She makes her home in Tucson, Arizona, where she enjoys exploring local music, theater, and doting on her nieces and nephews.
 She writes stories of true love filled with heart, humor, and happily ever afters.

 How long have you been writing?